explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-firefox-plan.md

    called `close()`/`abort()`; `CrossOriginStorageParent::ActorDestroy` additionally releases any
    in-flight write sessions immediately on content-process teardown, rather than waiting for that timeout.
+9. **A flat 4 GiB write-target ceiling** (`kMaxCOSWriteBytes`, `CrossOriginStorageParent.cpp`),
+   matching Servo's `MAX_COS_WRITE_FILE_BYTES` and Ladybird's own placeholder starting point:
+   `WriteChunk`/`Truncate` check the resulting size against the cap *before* ever growing `WriteSession::mBytes`, so the oversized allocation itself never happens — a session that trips the cap just stops accepting further chunks. `FinishWrite` checks this flag first and fails `close()` with `DataError`, running the same outstanding-writer-release cleanup the hash-mismatch path already uses.
+This is a stopgap bounding worst-case memory use, not real per-origin/global storage-budget accounting (still Deferred, below).

 ## Implementation plan